 CONCLUSION

-We need to able to measure how good our model is (accuracy).
-There are many methods to achieve this but we would implement Root mean squared error and coefficient of Determination (R² Score).
+We need to be able to measure how good our model is (accuracy).
+There are many methods to achieve this, but we would implement Root mean squared error and coefficient of Determination (R² Score).

-- Try Model with Different error metric for Linear Regression like Mean Absolute Error, Root mean squared error.
+- 1. Try a Model with Different error metrics for Linear Regression, like Mean Absolute Error and root mean squared error.

-- Try algorithm with large data set, imbalanced & balanced dataset so that you can have all flavors of Regression.
+- 2. Try an algorithm with a large data set, an imbalanced & balanced dataset, to have all Regression flavors.

 Hello!
 I just would like to give a huge thumbs up for the great info you have here on this post.
 I will be coming back to your blog for more soon.